t0re199/DPNET_DEMO/README.md

 **Competitor Labelling.**
 ![](./imgs/total_labeling.png)

-In contrast, **the provided system, requires only a sufficiently large number of normal samples**!
+In contrast, **everything the provided system needs is only a sufficiently large number of normal samples**!
 So, we move from the competitors' approch in which a label per portion is required to one in which all you need is a label for each normal ECG.

 **Provided System Labelling.**